 My Outlook Calendar template is an excellent Word template that reads your Outlook calendar and creates a really nice calendar which you can doctor up with fancy fonts, colors or background images before printing.
 It can be sent to others as a Word document (or print it as a PDF before sending).
 You can even save it as HTML to upload to a web site.
 Several years ago (and possibly still) this calendar template was used on thousands of websites - it was easy to use and made a nicer looking HTML calendar than the old Outlook web calendar publisher (defunct as of Outlook 2003).
 I'm not sure this will ever be the idiot's guide Laurie wants but we're off to a good start.

-The best news yet: it works in all versions of Outlook & Word to date: Office 97 – Office 2010.
+The best news yet: it works in all versions of Outlook & Word to date: Office 97 - Office 2013.
 It should work in future versions that continue to support VBA.
+Note that it may error in 64-bit Office.

 Using the Template